sevginmustafa/CSharpAdvanced/README.md

-# CSharpAdvancedExercices
+# CSharpAdvanced
-Will add all exercises from the course
+Here I'll add the solutions of all exercises from the course!